busy-tag/Busy_Tag_Spotify_Widget/readme.md

 • **Drive Letter:** Prompted input for the drive letter where the Busy Tag device is located (e.g., `D`).

-• **Image Processing:** Customize how the album art and text are displayed by adjusting parameters in image_operations.py.
+• **Image and Video Processing:** Customize how the album art, text, and track video are processed by adjusting parameters in `image_operations.py` and `save_canvas.py`.

 ## Usage